Cold Weather Mower Storage

-By changing your oil, you ensure that you'll have a much easier time starting it in the Spring.
-You are also cutting down on corrosion of the engine parts, which will help your mower run well for years to come.
+By changing your oil, you ensure that you'll have a much easier time starting it in the spring.
+You'll also reduce the wear and tear on the engine's components, which will help your mower run well for years to come.

-Change the Battery
+Remove the Battery

 Clean the Deck

-Change Spark Plugs
+Change the Spark Plugs

 Remove and check each spark plug.
-If a spark plug is corroded, replace it with a new one.
-They are only designed to be used for 100 hours of mowing, and they're a lot cheaper to replace than the mower itself.
+If a plug is corroded or cracked, replace it with a new one.
+Spark plugs are designed to be used only for 100 hours of mowing, and they're a lot cheaper to replace than the mower itself.

 Sharpen the Blades